On this page:

 - You can't appoint another controlling trustee for 6 months without the courts permission.

 - Your creditors are able to continue recovery action.
-If the debt is over $5,000, they can apply to the courts to make you bankrupt.
+If the debt is over $10,000, a creditor can apply to the court to make you bankrupt.